Boston’s St. Patrick’s Day breakfast is all in good fun

 - FBI at site where Civil War gold rumored to be buried

-Baker was a part of the fun when multiple politicians joked about his being spotted at a Boston bar Saturday night taking tequila shots with locals.
+Baker was a part of the fun when multiple politicians joked about his being spotted at a Boston bar Saturday taking tequila shots with locals.